CheckersEngine/ClientApp/README.md

 ## Executable
 [Download executable][exe]
 ## Rules
 The game follows the rules of Russian checkers.
 Simple checkers go only 1 cell ahead and can beat back.
-The dam walks the entire length of the board in any direction.
+The king walks the entire length of the board in any direction.
 ## Ai
 There were no requirements for the complexity of AI, so I decided to make it as simple as possible.
 He performs a search for all available moves that meet the rules and randomly chooses the move without looking for benefits.
 ## Features